lionup/lionup.github.io/index.md

-Welcome to Ran Gu's website!
+Welcome to my website!
 I am a PhD student at the Department of Economics at UCL.
 My research interests are Labor and Macro.
 I am also interested in structural estimation of microeconometric models and associated computational techniques.